-A. Use, possession, buying or selling of drugs, alcohol, and/or tobacco.
+A. Use, possession, buying or selling drugs, alcohol, and/or tobacco.
 This includes use, possession, buying or selling of controlled substances, street drugs and performance enhancing substances (PES).
-The suspension will be eighteen (18) calendar weeks including suspension from all athletic competitions.
-This includes all co-curricular activities held during this period.
+Suspension will be one-third (1/3) of the regular athletic season and all co-curricular school activities held during this period.

-- B. Attendance at events/parties where drugs and alcohol are being consumed or taken by minors will result in a minimum suspension of one-third (1/3) of the athletic season and all co-curricular school activities held during this period. - C. The student will be required to practice with the team.
+- B. Attendance at events/parties where drugs and/oralcohol are being consumed or taken by minors.
+A minimum suspension will be from the next one (1) athletic competition. - C. The student will be required to practice with the team.